GabeScott/standard-works-vault/General Conference/1987 October - Missionary Memories.md

 I do not remember the messages delivered during the priesthood meeting that night, but I shall never forget the faith-filled conversation which preceded the commencement of the meeting.

 The words of the Lord seemed so appropriate then.
-They are equally appropriate now: “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!”
-(D&C 18:15).
+They are equally appropriate now: “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!” ([[D&C 18.15|D&C 18:15]]).

 We are a missionary-minded people.
 We have a divine mandate to proclaim the message of the Restoration.
 You young men here this night are on the threshold of your missionary opportunity.
-That energetic missionary from the Book of Mormon, even Alma, provides for us a blueprint for missionary conduct: “This is my glory, that perhaps I may be an instrument in the hands of God to bring some soul to repentance; and this is my joy” (Alma 29:9).
+That energetic missionary from the Book of Mormon, even Alma, provides for us a blueprint for missionary conduct: “This is my glory, that perhaps I may be an instrument in the hands of God to bring some soul to repentance; and this is my joy” ([[Alma 29.9|Alma 29:9]]).

 I add my personal witness: Our missionaries are not salesmen with wares to peddle; rather, they are servants of the Most High God, with testimonies to bear, truths to teach, and souls to save.

 Each missionary who goes forth in response to a sacred call becomes a servant of the Lord whose work this truly is.
 Do not fear, young men, for He will be with you.
 He never fails.
 He has promised: “I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up” (D&C 84:88).
+I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up” ([[D&C 84.88|D&C 84:88]]).

-“And ye shall go forth in the power of my Spirit, preaching my gospel, two by two, in my name, lifting up your voices as with the sound of a trump, declaring my word like unto angels of God” (D&C 42:6).
+“And ye shall go forth in the power of my Spirit, preaching my gospel, two by two, in my name, lifting up your voices as with the sound of a trump, declaring my word like unto angels of God” ([[D&C 42.6|D&C 42:6]]).

 Fathers, bishops, quorum advisers, yours is the responsibility to prepare this generation of missionaries, to quicken in the hearts of these deacons, teachers, and priests not only an awareness of their obligation to serve, but also a vision of the opportunities and blessings which await them through a missionary call.
 The work is demanding, the impact everlasting.
 This is no time for “summer soldiers” in the army of the Lord.